James Dawkins, 2019 (edited in February 2021)

-While we do agree that multiplicity can arise through trauma—I believe ours has a significant trauma-based component—that doesn’t necessarily mean that we have to use the standard DID model to explain it.
-Our alternative model is called “mutual emergent association,” or MEA.
+Although we do agree that multiplicity can arise through trauma—I believe ours has a significant trauma-based component—we don’t have to marry ourselves to the standard DID model to explain it.
+We’ve developed an alternative model, which we call “mutual emergent association,” or MEA.
 Like other forms of trauma-based multiplicity, MEA results from the mind generating several conscious agents to cope with extreme adversity.
 It’s called MEA because a mutually supportive association arises as an emergent property after traumatic experiences.
 MEA can look like structural dissociation during a traumatizing period, but can become beneficial over time by creating an internal support system.
-In contrast, the view of DID, or “tertiary dissociation,” taken in The Haunted Self implies that the multiplicity itself must be cured; no form of multiplicity is acceptable in promoting long-term wellbeing.
-There is no room for alternative explanations or ways of being that allow the system to maintain its differentiation and confront the trauma they faced in the past.
+In contrast, the authors of The Haunted Self claim that DID, or “tertiary dissociation,” must be cured; no form of multiplicity can promote long-term well-being.
+There is no room for alternative explanations or ways of being that allow system members to exist and confront the trauma they faced in the past.
 (For more information about the problems with structural dissociation, read Kerry’s exhaustive critique here.)

 Admittedly, the recommendations in The Haunted Self are outdated; many therapists tend toward treating the members of plural systems as individual people and focus on cooperation instead of fusion.
-Moreover, the fifth edition of the DSM actually requires that experiences of multiplicity cause distress before issuing a diagnosis of DID, indicating that being plural in and of itself does not require a cure.
-This is a shift from the previous edition of the DSM, which did not include this criterion.
+Moreover, the DSM-5 requires that experiences of multiplicity cause distress before clinicians can issue a diagnosis of DID, suggesting that being plural in and of itself does not require a cure.
+This is a shift from the previous edition of the DSM, which lacked this criterion.
 The move away from considering all experiences of more-than-oneness as disordered indicates that there may be room for a theoretical construct of multiplicity that does not treat the system as disordered and simultaneously recognizes the importance of treating the trauma that engendered or accelerated the multiplicity in the first place.
-Unfortunately, there are still people who promote structural dissociation as a theoretical construct, including the focus on fusion and the refusal to acknowledge the individuality of system members.

 Benefits of MEA versus structural dissociation